Skip to content

 Commemorative woodlands in Carmarthenshire and Caerphilly

-Two further commemorative woodlands are being created in partnership with the Welsh Government: Natural Resources Wales’ Brownhill in Carmarthenshire and Caerphilly County Borough Council’s Ynys Hywel.
+Two further commemorative woodlands have been created in partnership with the Welsh Government: Natural Resources Wales’ Brownhill in Carmarthenshire and Caerphilly County Borough Council’s Ynys Hywel.

 View of Powis Castle, perched above its terraced gardens, Powys, Wales, in autumn.